 The Minnesota Lath and Plaster Bureau holds a Directors meeting on a quarterly basis.
 The Board of Directors is comprised of lathing and plastering contractor employers, signatory to union collective bargaining agreements entered into by the Minnesota Drywall and Plaster Association (MDPA).
 Directors are appointed by MDPA and hold voting rights for a term of one year until successors are elected.
 The entire direction and management of the affairs of the Bureau is vested in the Board of Directors.
 Union officials representing Lather’s Union Locals, Plastering Union Locals and Plaster Tender Locals, also serve in an advisory capacity.

-- 2nd Vice President: Bret Palmer, Quality Drywall, Inc., Stucco 1
+- Director: Bret Palmer, K&H Exteriors – Stucco 1

 - John Nesse, Management Guidance Inc.

 - Seth Schroeder, Plasterers Union Local 265